sparkfun/SparkFun_Qwiic_6DoF_BMI270/docs/hardware_overview.md

 ###Accelerometer - BMI270

-The BMI270

 The ultra-low power BMI270 is an IMU optimized for wearables providing precise acceleration, angular rate measurement and intelligent on-chip motion-triggered interrupt features.

 The 6-axis sensor combines a 16-bit tri-axial gyroscope and a 16-bit tri-axial accelerometer featuring Bosch’s automotive-proven gyroscope technology.
-BMI270 includes several functionalities such as an integrated plug-and-play step counter/detector for wrist-worn devices.
+BMI270 includes several functionalities such as an integrated plug-and-play step counter/detector and gesture detection for wrist-worn devices.
 Moreover, the IMU is suitable for hearables, smart clothes, smart shoes, smart glasses and ankle bands.

 <div class="grid.cards.desc" markdown>